katemml/brain-health/README.md

 ## Chapter 1 Entity Type Annotation Instructions

-### 1.1-1.2 Entity & Clause
+### 1.1 Entity
+Entities are real life objects in the picture, commonly noun phrases.
+We omit articles in our annotation.
 Entities are classified into two general types---known and unknown.
 Known entities are things that constantly appear in each transcript.
 For example, elephants, clown and tricycle.

-A clause is an entity with modifier as a phrase around it.
-For example, a person who…
+### 1.2 Nmod
+Modifiers are said to modify entities and can be removed without affecting the grammar of the sentence.
+Nmod is the class of adjective modifiers.
+Most common types of adjectives appeared are **Color / Order / Size / Quantity**.
+Examples of the ‘**Order**’ adjectives: first, the other, another….
+**Note**: sometimes compound nouns can function as modifier as well.
+Ex: a polka dot dress.

-### 1.3 Case
+### 1.3 Predicate
-Prepositions with no thematic/adverbial role.
-(See 1.4 and 1.7)
+Predicate is the part of a sentence that tells what the subject does.
+We only annotate one word which is the verb.
+We omit the auxiliary verbs(am, is are).
+One type of predicates we pay special attention to is **Motion**.
+For motion verbs, this [paper](http://elies.rediris.es/elies11/cap61.htm ) is good reference.
+However, the most common ones in the texts are ‘march, ride, walk’.
+**Attention: We treat have/hold/dressed up as normal predicates.**

-### 1.4 Adverbial
+### 1.4 Xmod
-Before assuming a modifier is merely adverbial, we first decide if the adverb belongs to any thematic type listed.
-(See 1.7).
-Adverbial elements are often:
+Xmod is the class of adverbial modifiers
 1. Temporally related(modifiers of events): treasures are just lying around, **waiting to be found**
 2. Intentional (modifiers of propositions):
 Probably, likely -> **fuzzy**